yuchen-sh/yuchen-sh.github.io/index.md

   * **software development and simulation** (differentiable simulator, open-source testbed, ns-3)

 ### <font color='blue'>Recent News</font> [<u><font size='3'>more</font></u>](https://yuchen-sh.github.io/News)
+* \[09.2024\] Congrats on the acceptance of our paper for Open RAN with Air Mobility at the Elsevier Computer Communications!

+* \[09.2024\] Congrats on the acceptance of our paper for LLM in network instrution detection at the IEEE CCNC!

 * \[09.2024\] Will attend the Oak Ridge National Laboratory’s Core Universities AI Workshop and post our recent LLM & DT works!

 * \[08.2024\] Congrats on the acceptance of our paper for an interactive, automated, and script-free simulation paradigm using LLMs at the IEEE IPCCC!